ztachip/ztachip/Documentation/Overview.md

 and simple.

 ztachip targets applications that can be expressed as a sequence of tensor operations.
 Tensor operations include data operation and computing operation.
+Data operations involving tensors may also involve complex operations such as tensor transpose, tensor dimension resize, data remapping, etc...

 ![ztachip_example](images/ztachip_app_example.bmp)